 To empathize, you need to be able to put your own perspective on hold and, for the time being, connect with another person’s feelings.

-For example, it is to understand and connect with a grief of a friend, even if you personally haven’t experienced such loss.
+For example, it is to understand and connect with the grief of a friend, even if you personally haven’t experienced such loss.

 Or, it is to understand why your child is mad at you for not coming to their recital, even though you know that you could not have left an important meeting.